Augmented data and neural networks for robust epidemic forecasting: application to COVID-19 in Italy: Numerical experiments

-We now consider the NAR networks.
-We define two additional Feed-Forward network architectures: one designed to approximate the solution of the social SIAR model \eqref{eq:social_SIAR}, and the other for the age-structured SIAR model \eqref{eq:social_SIAR_ages}.
-As for the PINNs, both networks are trained on real and synthetic datasets.
-In the case of real data, and for the non-age structured model, the network takes as input the number of infected individuals at times $t-5, \ldots, t-1$ within the training set and predicts the number of infected at time $t$, for any $t$ corresponding to real data.
-In the case of synthetic data, the input includes the number of infected at time $t-5,\ldots,t-1$ for any value of $z$, and the output is the number of infected for any value of $z$ at time $t$, for any $t$ corresponding to synthetic data.
+where $\hat{I}(t,z_m)$ denotes the observed data and $I_i^{\text{NN}}(t,z_m;\theta_*)$ is the output of the neural network trained on real or synthetic data, and $w_m$ are the nodes associated to the uncertain parameters $z_m$.
+The results show that, for both synthetic and real data, changing the value of $d$ does not lead to a significant improvement in the accuracy of the neural network predictions, with mean RMSE being of the order of $10^{-4}$ for synthetic data and of the order of $10^{-3}$ for real data.
+Therefore, in all subsequent experiments, we set $d = 5$.
 For the age-structured model, both the input and output include the infected number for all age classes.
 The networks are trained for 20000 epochs using Adam optimizer with a learning rate of $10^{-2}$.
 To assess their performance, we first compute the solutions on the training set.
 Then, using a closed-loop strategy, where the network predictions are recursively used as inputs—we compute the solutions on the test set.
 Figure \ref{fig:NAR_noAges} shows the comparison between the NAR network predictions and the available data in the case of the social SIAR model \eqref{eq:social_SIAR}.
 For synthetic data, we plot the mean solution with respect to the uncertainty, computed as in \eqref{eq:mean_sol}.
 The image on the left corresponds to the training set, while on the right, the results on the test set are shown.
 The network trained on synthetic data yields more accurate solutions, demonstrating qualitative improved performance in both interpolation and prediction with respect to PINNs.

 Figure \ref{fig:NAR_ages_training} presents the comparison between the neural network predictions and the available data for the age-structured social SIAR model \eqref{eq:social_SIAR_ages} computed on the training set while Figure \ref{fig:NAR_ages_test} shows the corresponding results on the test set.
 Each plot corresponds to a different age class.
 In most of the cases, the network trained on synthetic data produces qualitatively more accurate results with respect to the one trained on real data and to PINNs, both in terms of interpolation and prediction.